joshcrain/joshcrain.io/notes/2020/yamaha-shs-10.md

 ---
-pageTitle: Yamaha SHS-10
+title: Yamaha SHS-10
 tags: ['notes','illustration']
-metaDescription: The Yamaha SHS-10 keytar is rendered in Adobe Illustrator.
+description: The Yamaha SHS-10 keytar is rendered in Adobe Illustrator.
 Created in about 2006.
 date: 2020-02-05

 ---